 Sorrow is left alone for this stretch of the game, marking Yukino and Elly’s permanent departure from our party (this temporary lack of party members is largely so that the Snow Queen quest and SEBEC quests can hoist their respective parties on you).
 Once you arrive at the hole, you’re allowed to go through it to commit to the SEBEC plot.
 Once you choose to do so, who should arrive through the door (coming from the school?) but Maki, who is looking in fine health, despite… well basically everything.
 There are about a half-dozen reasons this is suspect.
 Ayase even says it’s weird how happy Maki is.
 Ayase is convinced Maki is a demon, but one of Maki’s friends says that she must be the real Maki, because she has Maki’s favourite compact.
 Better get used to that, because Persona 1 is unusually centred on compacts.
 It’s not so bad once you realize they’re breaking some crusty old RPG tropes in the process, but there are times when you’d think the game was about to knock on your door hawking for Avon

 Nanjo comes in through the hole, just as expected (nice when everyone is following the same script, isn’t it?) and after a moment of being shocked by Maki, he explains that he and Mark went to the police station to fetch weapons and he got himself captured, and even worse he was carrying the SEBEC security card at the time too.
 God knows when they found it.
 I may just be missing something obvious but this part of the plot really confused me the first time through and I can’t say if I lost track of the card because I was confused or because it was never explained!
 Thankfully Nanjo had retrieved some guns, so you’re able to equip them to your new party: yourself, Maki and Nanjo.
-If you speak to Maki, she says something curious about a “girl in black,” but that’s all you get.
+If you speak to Maki, she says something curious about a “girl in black,” and doesn’t try to explain her behaviour.